 |Display Error||Display full backtrace-style error page.|

 Like error handling, Grav's integrated debugging tools give you the ability to locate and troubleshoot issues.
 This is especially useful during development.

 |Shutdown Close Connection||Close the connection before calling onShutdown(). false for debugging.|

 This section determines how Grav handles media content.
-Image quality, file upload size limits, and other media handling options are configured here.
+Image quality and other media handling options are configured here.